StarlaToR/TowerDefense/README.md

 *Right-click* on a cross-road will change its **style** and **functioning**.

 For the Decoration, *right-click* on it will **change** its **style**.

+You can also yoom in and out, and move the camera (By using the middle button of your mouse)

 # Sources